 You could think of it as a bovine version of March Madness.
-When three of Maaemo's chefs—head chef Jordan Bailey, R&D chef Rob Drennan, and chef de partie Tom Downes—set out to make a sorbet for a new dessert that would feature the milk of a single cow, they organised a competition of sorts.
+When three of Maaemo's chefs—head chef Jordan Bailey, R&D chef Rob Drennan, and chef de partie Tom Downes—set out to make a sorbet for a new dessert that would feature the milk of a single cow, they organized a competition of sorts.
 Visiting Grøndalen Gårdsmejeri, they grouped the dairy farm's cows into teams of four.
 They then milked each one, and sampled the result.
 The best-tasting advanced to the next round.
 It was a painstaking process, but eventually Bailey, Drennan, and Downes had their winner: a two-year-old Nørsk Rødt Fe named Isrosa.
 They bought her entire supply, and made Maaemo's diners the only ones—besides her calf—that get to sample Isrosa's deliciously creamy milk.

 The willingness of the restaurant to seek out the optimal product for each dish is a big part of why chef-owner Esben Holmboe Bang's restaurant is widely considered not merely the best in Norway but one of the great jewels of Europe's culinary scene.
 But in an age in which restaurants breed their own seeds and make their own charcoal, the fact that Maaemo's chefs practice excellent sourcing is not the remarkable thing about Maaemo.
 The remarkable—even revolutionary—thing is that they have the time to.

-The restaurant industry's difficult labour conditions are a secret to no one who has picked up a Bourdain book or tuned in to an episode of Hell's Kitchen.
+The restaurant industry's difficult labor conditions are a secret to no one who has picked up a Bourdain book or tuned in to an episode of Hell's Kitchen.
 Unpaid internships, the emotional stress and physical toll of service, and an ingrained culture that sees anger, bullying, and a well-aimed sauté pan to the head as effective motivational techniques are just some of the components that make a chef's job so hard.
-But for many people who work behind a stove, the most gruelling aspect is the schedule.
+But for many people who work behind a stove, the most grueling aspect is the schedule.
 Fifteen-hour days, 85-hour workweeks—they're the norm in most ambitious restaurants.

 Most restaurants justify their schedules with economics: they need their staff to work long hours if they're going to survive in a business in which profit margins are notoriously thin.
 The exceedingly long days are also part of the industry's culture; many chefs adhere to them because that's the way it's always been done, and the willingness to put in the time (and miss all those Christmas dinners and family birthdays) is a sign of a devotion, a distinguishing trait that forms part of the collective identity, like burn marks or a full sleeve of ink.
 But the effects are pernicious: burnout, exhaustion, depression, and one of the highest divorce rates of any profession.